AryanJain107/Playlist-Music-Downloader/README.md

 # Youtube-dl
 This application enables the ability to download a YouTube video using Command Prompt.
 In order to successfully run this program, this application needs to be installed and placed in the same folder as this project.
 To download this application, go to https://ytdl-org.github.io/youtube-dl/download.html and follow the provided instructions.
+Homebrew commands in terminal can also be used to download youtube-dl.
 # FFMPEG
 This is an open-sourced project that helps convert audio files into different formats.
 Download this and place it in the same folder as this project on your local machine.
 Go to this link for the installation process: https://ffmpeg.org/.
+Homebrew commands in terminal can also be used to download FFMPEG.